Tushino Camp: End of the Tushino Camp

 Meanwhile, however, the situation in Tushino itself was becoming critical.
-In the south, in Kaluga, troops loyal to the Pretender were concentrated; in the north, near Dmitrov, Skopin–Shuisky and the Swedes, who were hardly restrained by Sapega, were pressing.
+In the south, in Kaluga, troops loyal to False Dmitry II were concentrated; in the north, near Dmitrov, Skopin–Shuisky and the Swedes, who were hardly restrained by Sapega, were pressing.
 In such conditions, Rozhinsky decided to move to Volokolamsk – namely, to the Joseph–Volotsky Monastery.
 On March 16, the residents of Tushino set their camp on fire and set out on a march with a "quick custom".
 Two days later they were in Volok – mostly Poles, since the Russians mostly fled.
 Konstantin Kalaydovich, who investigated the remains of the Tushino Camp on behalf of Nikolay Karamzin, wrote down a legend that the Tushinites did not leave themselves, but were knocked out in battle by a Moscow detachment that burst into the camp from the side of the ancient settlement, at the confluence of the Gorodenka River into Skhodnya (from the north).
 Neither Russian nor Polish written sources report this battle; most likely it was a minor attack on the Polish rearguard.

 Fate of the "Tushinites"

-The pro–Polish Tushinites (Mikhail Saltykov) supported the seven–boyars and the Polish occupation of Moscow.
+The pro–Polish Tushinites (Mikhail Saltykov) supported the Seven Boyars and the Polish occupation of Moscow.
 Anti–Polish Tushinites (Ivan Zarutsky) took part in the First Militia.